bheimbu/evolutionary_ecology/docs/source/first_week.rst

     - Learn to recognize additional morphological characters.
     - Be able to identify most of your specimens to species level.

-For species-level identification (using the microscope 🔬), take one or two individuals from the glass vials.
+For species-level identification (using the stereo microscope 🔬), take one or two individuals from the glass vials.
 The remaining specimens (in 2 ml reaction tubes) will be used for molecular work.

 Tasks of the Day
 ^^^^^^^^^^^^^^^^^